 Be methodical with your house decluttering.
 Divide the whole place into manageable sections: first into rooms, then into each corner or cupboard of the room.
 To declutter your home really effectively, try to make sure you’ve considered every last gifted ornament before officially finishing the job.

-Prepare to tackle all the cluttered corners of your house with a pack of Plenty Handy Towels on hand.
+Prepare to tackle all the cluttered corners of your house with a pack of Plenty Flexisheets on hand.
 With single sheets ready to pick up with one hand, you’ll be ready to dust, wipe and polish as you go!

 Decluttering tips for the bathroom